Dataset4BVI/Benchmark/README.md

 ---
-Dataset also uploaded to Zenodo: https://zenodo.org/records/10781048
+Dataset also uploaded to Zenodo: https://zenodo.org/records/10781048 , but without k-fold version.